This article looks at 10 foods that boost the metabolism, helping you to lose weight faster.

-An ingredient found in many weight loss supplements, ginger contains acids that stimulate gastric enzymes and boost the metabolism.
+An ingredient found in many weight loss supplements, ginger contains acids that stimulate gastric enzymes and boost metabolism.

 A 2012 study in the journal “Metabolism” researched claims that along with increasing calorie burn, ginger consumption can help to control appetite.
 It was found that study participants who regularly included ginger in their diets had higher levels of thermogenesis – the warming effect of energy produced when we metabolize food – and were less hungry.

 Include ginger in your stir-fries and curries and add a couple of slices to a cup of green tea.
 This will help to boost your metabolism and enable your system to better process carbs.

 10. Dark Chocolate

-You may be surprised to find chocolate on a list of foods that boost the metabolism.
+You may be surprised to find chocolate on a list of foods that burn fat.

 Eating 1 ounce of dark chocolate three times a week has been proven to help with food digestion.
 It also inhibits insulin resistance and reduces stress and cortisol levels.
 Combined, these benefits can help to prevent overeating.

 Dark chocolate contains the monounsaturated fat oleic acid and two saturated fats called palmitic and stearic acids.
 None of these fats increase cholesterol.
 Dark chocolate also contains essential minerals, including calcium, magnesium, iron, zinc, copper, potassium and manganese.

 People who consume a lot of sugary foods can become insulin-resistant.
 When we are insulin resistant, we produce more ghrelin, a hormone that increases the appetite.
 This does not appear to be an issue for those who eat dark chocolate.

 A 2010 Netherlands study published in “Regulatory Peptides” showed that the 12 female participants who smelled and consumed dark chocolate as instructed, ate smaller meals and felt more satiated afterward.

 For the most benefit, the chocolate should contain between 70% and 85% cacao and no more than the recommended serving size should be eaten.
 This is because each ounce of chocolate contains approximately 170 calories and 12.09 grams of fat.

 Foods That Boost the Metabolism Summary